Simulated Annealing

 The “temperature” controls the balance between exploration and

-where \(E_i \sim \text{Exp}(\lambda)\) are exponential random variables.
+where \(E_i \sim \text{Exp}(\lambda_0)\) are the inter-arrival intervals.

 Key properties: